-Bleeding Heart is a ‘profit for purpose’ art gallery, event space, café and local artisan gift store that contributes all profits into charitable and community enterprise.
+Bleeding Heart is a ‘profit for purpose’ cafe and event space that contributes all profits into charitable and community enterprise.
 Bleeding Heart brings together community, business, the arts and local talent to provide a place for social enterprise and positive activism in the heart of Brisbane.

 Sporting the motto, “Using our powers for good and not evil”, we pride ourselves on our operation as a “profit for purpose” organisation.
 This means that every dollar YOU spend goes into funding charitable and community enterprise.

 We encourage and support social and economic inclusion, education and self-supporting, ethical business practice.

 Bleeding Heart was born in 2008 and is an initiative of the Wise Foundation, which aims to empower disadvantaged and marginalised individuals and strengthen communities by providing business and creative opportunities.
 Some of these endeavours include Bleeding Heart, The Gardens Club, Bizness Babes, Buffed and Mulgrave Farmer’s Market.

 Bleeding Heart functions as the epicentre of these activities by contributing space, training and funding.

 We like to think of ourselves as a “social enterprise hub,” essentially giving people a place and an opportunity to learn about social enterprise and to participate in positive social activism.

 In addition, we also financially support a number of external charitable organisations through direct donation or in-kind support.
 Click here to see who we have helped.

 The expression ‘bleeding heart’ has long had negative connotations and has been used to disempower and belittle those who champion human rights and care about other people.

 We are dedicated to assisting communities and marginalised people and are determined to reclaim ‘Bleeding Heart’ as positive terminology.